rysk-finance/dynamic-hedging/packages/contracts/technical-docs/AlphaToBeyondDeploymentSteps.md

 1. Deploy OptionCatalogue contract
 2. Add as parameter on OptionExchange
-3. Set AlphaOptionHandler as an updater
-4. Set OptionExchange as an updater
+3. Change notion and gitbook docs to reflect new contract

+**AlphaPortfolioValuesFeed**

+1. Make sure current alpha pv feed doesnt have any open positions
+2. Deploy new AlphaPortfolioValuesFeed contract
+3. Change portfolio values feed on the protocol contract
+4. set the liquidity pool and protocol on the contract
+5. set liquidity pool as a keeper
+6. Check cor for references and fix
-5. Change notion and gitbook docs to reflect new contract
+7. Change notion and gitbook docs to reflect new contract

 **BeyondPricer**